yandex/speechkitcloud/python/README.txt

                                   file.
 Default means no limit is set.
   --reconnect-delay FLOAT         Take a pause in case of network problems.
                                   Default value is 0.5 seconds.
+  --inter-utt-silence FLOAT       A pause between phrases finalization.
+                                  Default value is 1.2 seconds.
+  --cmn-latency INTEGER           CMN latecny parameter.
+Default value is 50.
   --reconnect-retry-count INTEGER
                                   Sequentional reconnects before giving up.
                                   Default is 5.
   --silent                        Don't print debug messages, only recognized
                                   text.
+  --record                        Grab audio from system audio input instead
+                                  of files.
+  --nopunctuation                 Disable punctuation.
+  --uuid TEXT                     UUID of your request.
+It can be helpful for
+                                  further logs analysis.
+Default is random.
+  --ipv4                          Use ipv4 only connection.
+  --realtime                      Emulate realtime record recognition.
+  --callback-module TEXT          Python module name which should implement
+                                  advanced_callback(AddDataResponse).
+                                  It takes
+                                  corresponding protobuf message as a
+                                  parameter.
+See advanced_callback_example.py
+                                  for details.
   --help                          Show this message and exit.

-There is also optional support for pyaudio+portaudio.
-If you manage to install it see:

-  --record                        Grab audio from system audio input instead of files.

 Examples: